 - IT budgets are constrained.

-- A small IT group to perform both data integration work and business intelligence development.
+- The IT group that performs both data integration work and business intelligence development is smaller.
 Hiring specialists dedicated to specific tools may not be fiscally possible.

-Although midsize enterprises with this profile have significant integration needs, they're operating with constrained resources in regards to people, budget and time.
-These companies should consider data integration products from Microsoft, Oracle, Information Builders, Talend or Pentaho.
-Each of these tools provides capabilities to address the data variety, scope of integration uses and resource constraints typically found in such organizations.
+Although midsize enterprises with this profile have significant integration needs, they operate with constrained resources in regards to people, budget and time.
+These companies should consider data integration products from Microsoft, Oracle, Information Builders, Talend, Hitachi Vantara or Dell Boomi.
+Each of these tools provides capabilities to address the data variety, scope of integration uses and resource constraints typical for such organizations.

-Information Builders' iWay Integration Suite can handle complex integration uses such as MDM, data cleansing and data governance. iWay should be considered when an enterprise is already using other information Builders information products, as it offers tight integration with those products.
-These tools are known for their scalability and ability to work in real-time with operational systems.
-One drawback: There's a limited pool of expertise and experience with this product.
+Information Builders' iWay Integration Suite can handle complex integration uses such as MDM, data cleansing and data governance.
+In particular, iWay is a feasible option when an enterprise is already using other Information Builders data management and analytics products, as it offers tight integration with those products.
+These tools have well-known scalability functions and the ability to work in real-time with operational systems.
+One drawback: There's a limited pool of expertise and experience with the iWay software.

-Talend's and Pentaho's namesake data integration tools can also handle a variety of integration uses.
-Both products have open source versions that enable an IT group to avoid any up-front licensing costs.
+Talend's namesake data integration tools and Hitachi Vantara's Pentaho Data Integration platform can also handle a variety of integration uses.
+Both products have open source versions that enable an IT group to avoid any upfront licensing costs.
 The open source versions offer solid data integration capabilities that fit well for enterprises that don't have demanding integration needs or for IT groups that are working on a shoestring budget.
 The enterprise versions of both of these companies' products provide significantly more extensive capabilities.

 Smaller enterprises in this group generally have the following characteristics:

-- A variety of source systems with primarily structured data sources.
+- A variety of source systems that are primarily structured data sources.

-- ETL and data warehousing are the integration use cases.
+- ETL and data warehousing are the primary integration use cases.

 - IT budgets are very limited.

-- Limited IT staff that multitask in such areas as data integration, BI and operational systems.
+- IT staff that multitasks in areas such as data integration, BI and operational systems is also limited.

-These enterprises may want to consider either data integration tools based on the databases they already use -- i.e., Oracle or Microsoft -- or the products from Talend or Pentaho.
-These tools are cost-effective, as SSIS comes bundled with SQL Server and the open source versions of Talend or Pentaho provide more data integration capabilities than many enterprises even need.
-One caveat: Smaller enterprises should ensure that their IT department has sufficient expertise to leverage these tools effectively.
+These enterprises may want to consider either data integration tools tied to the databases they already use -- i.e., Oracle or Microsoft -- or the products from Talend, Hitachi Vantara or Dell Boomi.
+These tools are cost-effective, considering SSIS comes bundled with SQL Server, and the open source versions of Talend or Pentaho provide more data integration capabilities than many smaller enterprises even need.
+Dell Boomi also offers a broad assortment of APIs and data integration functionality for many popular commercial software and public clouds.
+One caveat: Smaller enterprises should ensure that their IT department has sufficient expertise to utilize these tools effectively.

 Tools for small enterprises with limited integration needs